Project Management

 Guidance

 The TPP and PDP are updated as the project prepares the planning for clinical Phase 1.
 The PDP should include new information from the characterisation and process activities and data generated in pre-clinical studies.
-It should also include details of the preparation for the Phase 1, First-In-Human (FIH) study, with its design (population, doses, schedule etc.) or a synopsis of the protocol.
+It should also include details of the preparation for the Phase 1, First-in-Human (FIH) study,with its design (population, doses, schedule etc.) or a synopsis of the protocol.
 It should also include other Phase 1 studies, if planned.
 The Gantt chart and budget are updated.

 Business/Legal/IP